nedbat/coveragepy/doc/faq.rst

 coverage.py is started, then the function is called.
 This means the body is measured, but the definition of the function itself is not.

+The same thing can happen with the bodies of classes.

 To fix this, start coverage.py earlier.
 If you use the :ref:`command line
 <cmd>` to run your program with coverage.py, then your entire program will be
 monitored.
 If you are using the :ref:`API <api>`, you need to call